sergi/jsftp/README.md

-with the signature `err, data`, in which `err` is the error response coming from the server (usually a 4xx or 5xx error code) and the data is an object that contains two properties: `code` and `text`. `code` is an integer indicating the response code of the response and `text` is the response stgring itself.
+with the signature `err, data`, in which `err` is the error response coming from the server (usually a 4xx or 5xx error code) and the data is an object that contains two properties: `code` and `text`. `code` is an integer indicating the response code of the response and `text` is the response string itself.

 #### Ftp.auth(username, password, callback)
 Authenticates the user with the given username and password.
 If null or empty